survivejs/webpack-book/manuscript/building/03_bundle_splitting.md

 - Webpack offers more control over chunking through specific plugins, such as `AggressiveSplittingPlugin` and `AggressiveMergingPlugin`.
 Mainly the splitting plugin can be handy in HTTP/2 oriented setups.
 - Internally webpack relies on three chunk types: entry, normal, and initial chunks.

-In the next chapter, you'll learn about code splitting and loading code on demand.
+You'll learn to tidy up the build in the next chapter.